joefg/.dotfiles/README.md

 currently use is `UbuntuMono Nerd Font`, available in the AUR or from the Nerd Fonts website.

-### Linters

-I use `pyright`, `eslint`, `deno`, and `typescript-language-server` to lint my code.
-The configs in `nvim/.config/nvim/lua/lsp.lua` have these configured, but they'll error on startup if you don't have them installed.

-### Completion

-Completion is powered by [nvim-cmp](https://github.com/hrsh7th/nvim-cmp), with suggestions from defaults and from the LSP of your choice.

 ### Configuration APIs

 In cases where writing to a dotfile is discouraged, some applications have a